secondo-database/secondo/Tools/Converter/NMEA2Secondo/README.txt

-   -speed  : extracts the speed information from the files -trace  : extracts the location information from the files -all    : same as -height -speed -trace
-   -help   : displays a help screen
+   -speed  : extracts the speed information from the files -trace  : extracts the location information from the files -all    : same as -height -speed -trace -maxDop=<maxdop>: evaluate the delution of precision field in measures of the height -help   : displays a help screen